A complete guide to creating a social media dashboard your clients will care about

 2. Explain the significance of key metrics: Go through each metric being tracked on the dashboard.
 Explain what each metric measures, why it’s important, and how it aligns with their goals.
 You may also want to provide social media management guidelines to help them meet these goals.

-3. Show them how to interpret the data: Help your client understand how to read the different charts and graphs in the social media analytics dashboard.
+3. Show them how to interpret the data: Help your client understand how to navigate the client dashboard, read various charts and graphs, and gain insights from the social media analytics..
 Explain any color coding or icons used in the visualizations.

 Reiterate the value: Remind them how regularly consulting the dashboard can provide valuable insights and inform their decision-making process, and how an effective social media strategy can support their overall business goals.